CsillaFarkas/ParetoPick-R/README.md

 * Configure tab
   * we might want to automate the number of clusters (k in k means) and outlier testing
-  * finish option for limiting range and check for missing files
+  * check for missing files
   * automate widest range function to config writing for it to work in python

 * Correlation tab